 As novices in virtually every domain including the moral, children are best taught using novice-to-expert instruction (Bransford et al., 1999).
-In domains of study, experts-in-training build implicit and explicit understandings about the domain, engaging both the deliberative and intuitive minds.
-Immersion in the domain occurs at the same time that theory is presented, cultivating both intuitions and deliberative understanding (Abernathy & Hamm, 1995).
-Their practice is focused, extensive, and coached through contextualized, situation-based experience.
-The learning environment is well-structured, providing appropriate and accurate feedback (e.g., the chefin-training gets feedback both from the physical results of food prepared and from the coach who judges it).
-Through the course of expertise training, perceptions are fine tuned and developed into chronically accessed constructs; interpretive frameworks are learned, and with practice, applied automatically; action schemas are honed to high levels of automaticity (Hogarth, 2001).
-What is painfully rule-based for a novice becomes, with vast experience, automatic and quick for an expert (Dreyfus & Dreyfus, 1990).
+In domains of study, experts-intraining build implicit and explicit understandings about the domain, engaging both the deliberative and intuitive minds.
+Immersion in the domain occurs at the same time that theory is presented, cultivating both intuitions and deliberative understanding (Abernathy & Hamm 1995).
+Their practice is focused, extensive, and coached through contextualized, situationbased experience.
+The learning environment is well-structured, providing appropriate and accurate feedback (e.g., the chef-in-training gets feedback both from the physical results of food prepared and from the coach who judges it).
+Through the course of expertise training, perceptions are fine tuned and developed into chronically accessed constructs; interpretive frameworks are learned and, with practice, applied automatically; action schemas are honed to high levels of automaticity (Hogarth 2001).
+What is painfully rule-based as a novice becomes, with vast experience, automatic and quick for an expert (Dreyfus & Dreyfus, 1990).
 Nevertheless, there appear to be vastly different mindsets that influence perception and orientation in moral behavior.
-Triune Ethics Theory seeks to name these disparate orientations and find their roots.
-That is the topic of the next section.
+Multi-ethics theory seeks to name these disparate orientations and find their roots.

-Triune Ethics Theory
+Multi-Ethics Theory

-Triune Ethics theory (TET) is derived from psychological, evolutionary, and neurosciences, emphasizing the importance of the limbic system and related structures for moral information processing and behavior.
-Most research in moral psychology has focused on the work of the neocortex (e.g., deliberate reasoning), often neglecting the motivational structures that lie underneath.
-TET has four goals (for more detail, see Narvaez, in press).
+Multi-ethics theory (MET; Narvaez, 2008) is derived from psychological, evolutionary and neurosciences, emphasizing the importance of the limbic system, and related structures, for moral information processing and behavior.
+Most research in moral psychology has focused on the work of the neocortex (e.g., deliberate reasoning), often neglecting the motivational structures that lie beneath.
+MET has four goals (for more detail, see Narvaez, 2008).
 First, it emphasizes motivational orientations driven by unconscious emotional systems that predispose one to process information and react to events in particular ways.
-Second, TET seeks to explain individual differences in moral functioning.
+Second, MET seeks to explain individual differences in moral functioning.
 Individuals differ in early emotional experiences that influence personality formation and brain wiring and in turn affect information processing.
-Third, TET suggests the initial conditions for optimal human moral development.
-The characteristics of the "environment of evolutionary adaptedness" (Bowlby, 1988) that support optimal brain development, which differ from modern childrearing practices, influence the development of a fully functional "moral" brain.
-Fourth, TET offers an explanation for the power of situations in influencing moral responses.
+Third, MET suggests the initial conditions for optimal human moral development, the evolved developmental niche.
+Though it emerged over 30 million years ago with the social mammals and was slightly changed among humans, the characteristics of the evolved developmental niche for young children is no longer closely followed (e.g., naturalistic childbirth with no interference with timing, separation of mom and baby or induced pain; breastfeeding 2-5 years, nearly constant touch, responsiveness to the cues of the child, free play, positive social support and multiple adult caregivers), despite the data showing that all these practices positively influence child development (see Narvaez, forthcoming).
+These practices also influence moral development (Narvaez & Gleason, 2013).
+Fourth, MET offers an explanation for the power of situations in influencing moral responses.
 Although one's personality might have gelled around one ethic or another, situations can also influence which ethic will be put into play.